spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 ## Configure AWS

-You will need security credentials, they can be found in the AWS console under IAM→Users→ yourUsername → Security Credentials → Access Keys
+You will need security credentials.
+Under **IAM → Users→ yourUsername → Security Credentials → Access Keys** in the AWS console, create a new set.
+Save these credentials, as you will not be able to access your secret key again.

-Then on your CI node:
-`aws configure`
+On your CI node, execute `aws configure`.
+You will be prompted for the following information:

-- Access Key ID: **<your key id>**
+- Access Key ID: **your-key-id**
-- Secrete Access Key: **<your secret key>**
+- Secret Access Key: **your-access-key**
 - Region: **us-east-1**
 - Default output format: **json**

-## Start Docker
+# Start Docker

 `sudo service docker start`